-- The Department of Finance and Investment Management offers a BComHons (Financial Planning) (H3FP7Q). - This SLP will be marketed to graduates from the BComHons (Financial Planning) (H3FP7Q) with a specific interest in the administration of estates.
+- The Department of Finance and Investment Management offers a BComHons (Financial Planning) (H3FP7Q). - This short learning programme will be marketed to graduates from the BComHons (Financial Planning) (H3FP7Q) with a specific interest in the administration of estates.
 Members of the Financial Planning Institute (FPI) will qualify for CPD points.